Harish1005/SimonGame/README.md

 ## 📖 How to Play
 Press any key to start the game.

-Watch the color sequence carefully.
+Watch the color & sound sequence carefully.

 Repeat the sequence by clicking the buttons in the same order.